tomolt/libschrift/README.md

 -------------
-For documentation on how to use *libschrift* in your own programs, refer to the *schrift(3)* man page, the source code of the bundled example program *sftdemo*, as well as the header file *schrift.h*.
+For documentation on how to use *libschrift* in your own programs, refer to the *schrift(3)* man page, the source code of the bundled *demo*, as well as the header file *schrift.h*.

 You can also view the man page in your browser at